LuisPFlores/CxE-SSE/deployment guide.md

 * Windows 10/11 64-bit version
 * Microsoft Entra ID joined or hybrid joined
 * Internet connected and no corpnet access\VPN
 * Download and install the GSA agent on the client device.
-See The Global Secure Access Client for Windows (preview) | Microsoft Learn for details.
+See [The Global Secure Access Client for Windows (preview)](https://learn.microsoft.com/en-us/entra/global-secure-access/how-to-install-windows-client)